fig02/Better-OoT/README.md

 **Fast Song Cutscenes**: With this option enabled, the staff for learning songs will appear right away.
 This can cause a harmless bug where you can walk with the ocarina making noises.
 This can also make tricks like Deathless Bolero behave strangely.
 In cases like this you may want to disable this option.

 **Short Chest Cutscenes**: This option is only an issue for the initial position Boatskip setup.
-However targetting before opening the chests lets you do the setup as normal.
+However, targetting before opening the chests lets you do the setup as normal.

 **Twinrova Defeat Scene**: After defeating Twinrova, the cutscene is sped up which causes some differences with the camera.
 The position and angle is the same as normal, but any setups that use the camera for an angle will not work.
 May potentially be fixed in later versions.